elunna/nerfhack-changelog/README.md

 * Peaceful monsters won't cast make invisible on themselves.
 They also won't drink potions of invisibility or zap themselves with wands of make invisible.
 * Monster spellcasters will prioritize healing when wounded.
+* Monster spellcasters can cast stone-to-flesh in response to getting stoned (Evil).

 **protection (clerical spell):**
 * Ported from EvilHack